jaredly/j3/Roadmap.md

 - [x] oooh hrm my recursive unification is broken?? we're getting too many type variables. not sure what the deal is...
   - [x] ahaha ok so I hadn't been doing type/apply for trec. now its better.

+- [ ] real effects!!!! is not quite working. might be something I'm not figuring out right

 # Things I wanttt